-Mobile phones must be switched off or in silent mode in the Club buildings, terraces and playing areas.
+Mobile phones must be switched off or be in silent mode in the Club buildings, terraces and playing areas.
 Mobile phone conversation should only take place in the designated areas in the Club.
 Mobile phones and other SMALL hand held devices may be consulted, on silent, to read or respond to messages or check diaries, in any part of the Club, except the Dining Room.

 Laptop Computers and Tablets and may only be used in the glass office under the stairs on the ground floor.
 The use of Mobile Phones or other Electronic Media Devices to take photographs is not allowed in any part of the Club.